plone/ploneorg.admin/sysadmin/documentation/certs.rst

 The certificate and key files are at /srv/deus.plone.org/etc/ssl .
-Please exercise all care in handling of the key file.
+Please exercise all care in handling of the key file: it should be treated as a secret, highly confidential and protected from unintended disclosure.